betsee/cellnition/docs/index.md

 NFSMs have a range of applications, including facilitating the identification of strategies to renormalize cancer.

-Read more about *Cellnition's* NFSMs in our publication: [Harnessing the Analogue Computing Power of Regulatory Networks with the Regulatory Network Machine](https://osf.io/preprints/osf/tb5ys_v1).
+Read more about *Cellnition's* NFSMs in our pre-print publication: [Harnessing the Analogue Computing Power of Regulatory Networks with the Regulatory Network Machine](https://osf.io/preprints/osf/tb5ys_v1).

 Please cite our publication in any work that utilizes *Cellnition*: